 But I did.
 And once I started reading, it haunted me.

 A mother asked for prayers for her twelve year old daughter

-The original tweet was from Kaye Steinsapir, a mother of three, requesting prayers for her 12 year-old daughter suffering brain trauma from an accident.
-When I clicked on her handle, I followed the thread back to the day of the incident and read forward to present time.
+The original tweet was from Kaye Steinsapir, a mother of three, requesting prayers for her 12-year-old daughter suffering brain trauma from an accident.
+When I clicked on her handle, I followed the thread back to the day of the incident and read forward to the present time.